2 analog photographs

 edition of 6 + 1 AP

 Untitled (europe) presents two photographs documenting a performance and an intervention within a place of power.
 The first of these displays the stars of the European Union’s flag, tattooed by Gusto Zagg onto an anonymous black body.
-The second was taken inside the European Parliament Chamber in Brussels, on a principle of mise en abyme.
+The second was taken with a disposable camera inside the European Parliament Chamber in Brussels, on a principle of mise en abyme.
 The diptych interprets sub-Saharan migrations, the contemporary desire and struggle for access to Europe, symbolized by the radical act of tattooing.